marsFS/ART-4-Windows/README.md

 * TELEPAINT_BBCSDL.zip - Windows compatible executable and library files for BBC Basic for SDL version of Telepaint

 Current Source Versions:
-* TELEPAINT_BBCSDL.bbc - BBC SDL Mode 7 Art program, animated frames, sprites, import / export
+* TELEPAINT_BBCSDL.bbc - BBC SDL BBC Micro Mode 7 Art program, animated frames, sprites, import / export images
 * ART4WIN_024.bbc - Current BBC Basic for Windows version of Art, no longer actively developed but used as a reference point for other bbc basic versions

 Current ART features (needs updating for each version):